 YOUR APPOINTMENT REQUEST:

-What is the nature of what you would like to discuss at your appointment?
+What would like to discuss at your appointment?

 When would you like to book an appointment?